lyft/flinkk8soperator/docs/quick-start-guide.md

 ## Running the example

-You can find sample application to run with the flink operator [here](/examples/wordcount/).
+You can find a sample application to run with the flink operator [here](/examples/wordcount/).
 Make sure to edit the value of `sha` with the most recently pushed tag found [here](https://hub.docker.com/r/lyft/wordcount-operator-example/tags)
 ```yaml
   image: docker.io/lyft/wordcount-operator-example:{sha}